alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 An Optional is just an enum with two types: `.some` and `.none`.
 If it is `.some`, then the enum has an associated which is the object itself.

-We can leverage the null-safety and guards to create this idiomatic null-checking flow:
+<blockquote>Guarding on nulls early in control flow frees you from wondering if an object is present.</blockquote>

 Because we return if the condition is false, all code appearing below a guard can safely execute knowing with certainty that the integrity precondition is true and that the object will not be nil.

-Thank you [Chris Lattner](http://nondot.org/~sabre/) and anyone who's ever worked on one of the almost 100,000 (Jan 20202) commits to [Swift](https://github.com/apple/swift) :-)
+Thank you [Chris Lattner](http://nondot.org/~sabre/) and anyone who's ever worked on one of the almost 100,000 (Jan 2020) commits to [Swift](https://github.com/apple/swift) :-)